Barcelona-Sardines in a Cup

 Sagrada de Familia-Spanish translation- “always under construction”

-Barcelona had always been on my shortlist, and when Covid finally faded, the city didn’t just wake up — it roared back to life.
-Bravado, art, food — all in technicolor.
+Barcelona had always been on my shortlist, and when Covid finally faded, the city didn’t just wake up- it roared back to life.
+Bravo!
+The world needed Barcelona.

 We stayed in the Gothic District, and after walking the city, it was the best choice for us.
-Close to everything, felt safe, and surrounded by centuries of stories.
+Close to everything, felt safe, and surrounded by the best old stuff in the city.
 Sure, there’s some homelessness like in most big cities, but nothing that ever felt unsafe.

 We weren’t there during football season, but as a lifelong soccer fan, seeing Camp Nou (home of FC Barcelona) was still a thrill.
 The tours were closed, but just standing outside that massive cathedral of football was worth it.
 And as Arnold says… “I’ll be back.”

 Barcelona is BIG.
 Skip the walking tour and go straight for an e-bike tour (details below).
-It gets you to hidden corners you’d never reach on foot and gives you an overview of what to revisit later.
-We also did a walking food tour, which was great for the neighborhood vibe — but for the full city, the e-bikes win.
+Took us to some hidden corners we’d never reach on foot and gave a good heads-up of what to revisit later.
+We also did a walking food tour, which was GREAT-but for the full city, the e-bikes win.

 🏨 Where We Stayed

-There are tons of options, but for central location and easy exploring, Gothic District is hard to beat.
+There are tons of options, take your pick, but for central location and easy exploring, Gothic District is hard to beat.

 I dont know what this cool arch is, but it has a nice park behind it